Laura Muir

-Indoors, she is a two-time 2018 World Indoor Championship medallist, earning silver at 1500 m and bronze at 3000 metres, and a British record five-time European Indoor champion, including the 1500 m/3000 m double in 2017 and 2019 as the first athlete in history to achieve the 'double-double' at a European Indoor Championships.
+Indoors, she is a two-time 2018 World Indoor Championship medallist, earning silver at 1500 m and bronze at 3000 metres, and a British record five-time European Indoor champion, including the 1500 m/3000 m double in 2017 and 2019 as the first athlete in history to achieve the "double-double" at a European Indoor Championships.
 With Muir's fifth title for the 1500 m in 2023, she became the first ever Brit to claim five golds at the event, increasing her overall tally to seven European titles.

 Muir first broke the British record in the 1500 metres in July 2016.
-She set the current record in 2021 at the Tokyo Olympics, which ranks her in the world all-time top 15.
+She set her last record in 2024 in a Diamond League meeting in Paris, which ranks her in the world all-time top 15, before the record was broken in the Olympic final by Georgia Bell.
 In 2017, she broke the European indoor records at both the 1000 metres and 3000 metres, and also set a British record for the indoor 5000 metres.
 Muir added a British record at the 1000 m in 2020, and the next year, she also broke the Scottish record in the 800 metres.
-Her best time for the Mile run, ranks her in the world all-time top 20.
-Muir is also a two-time 1500 m Diamond League winner.
-She is a multiple British champion.
+Her British record time for the mile run in 2023, ranks her in the world all-time top 10.

+She is also a multiple British champion.